connkat/benanans/README.md

 A landing page for [benanas.ca](benanas.ca).

-Made with CRA and not much else.
+Made with React and JavaScript.